catarinareisdias/About/index.md

 ### Two different Implementations

 I implemented two methods: a recursive and an iterative algorithm.
 The recursive algorithm needed _O(n)_ function calls to itself.
-These calls can be replaced by the iterative algorithm.
+These calls can be replaced by an iterative algorithm.

 The idea for this last method lies on swapping elements whose indices are binary reversals.
 First we swap the mutual reversals: for example, the element in position 1 (001 in binary) winds up in position 4 (100 in binary).
 Elements whose index is the  same reversed stay put, like index 2.
 Then we merge adjacent sublists where every sublist represents the half-size transform of the even or odd part of the full size transform.